MODFLOW-USGS/modflow6/src/Solution/ParticleTracker/vertical.md

 If the release cell is inactive, behavior is determined by the `DRAPE` option.
 If the `DRAPE` option is enabled, the particle will be "draped" down to and released from the top-most active cell beneath it, if any.
 If there is no active cell underneath the particle in any layer, or if `DRAPE` is not enabled, the particle will terminate unreleased (with status code 8).

-**Note**: Since under the Newton formulation dry cells can remain active, the `DRAPE` option has no effect when Newton is enabled.
+Since under the Newton formulation dry cells can remain active, the `DRAPE` option has no effect when Newton is on (assuming particles are not released into disabled grid regions).
 Vertical tracking behavior with Newton can be configured with tracking-time settings.

 ```mermaid
 flowchart LR